Old Town: By appointment only, 242 Linden Street, Fort Collins, Colorado, 80524

 At the heart of every case the Court wants to know two things: what is the situation now and what do you want to do moving forward.

 When dividing up assets, it’s often helpful to total up all the assets then divide by two.
-That’s roughly the amount each of you should end up with when you’re done divvying up your assets.
+Often that’s roughly the amount each of you should end up with when you’re done divvying up your assets.
 Then start putting the various assets into each of your columns, for example, Wife’s car in her column and Husband’s car in his column.
 As you’re going through this process you can keep a running total of how much is in each of your columns to guide you along.
 When you get through all the assets if the columns are unequal, the one with the greater number can make an equalization payment to the one with the lesser total to have things equal out.
 Or, move the assets back and forth until the columns are acceptable to both of you.
 If you get stuck, save that for mediation.
 We do this all day long and we’ve seen some potential solutions you may not think of on your first attempt.

 If you have more questions please feel free to schedule a free phone consultation or just give us a call.